 Financially, that may be true.
 The average cost of an employer-sponsored health insurance plan this year is $20,576, up from $13,375 a decade ago.
 (And the percentage of workers with a deductible of $2,000 or more has gone up from 7 to 28 percent in the same period.)

 A President Sanders or a President Warren would not want to raise taxes on middle and low incomes by an equivalent amount.
 More likely, they would raise taxes on high earners.

 But who would be considered a high earner?
 And by how much would their taxes go up?

-Another uncertainty is how what remains of the private health care industry would react.
+Another unknown is how what remains of the private health-care industry would react.